JohnMBrandt/text-classification/README.md

 This is a work-in-progress text classification architecture that jointly learns to classify sentences and documents by multi-task training with an extractive summarizer.

-The model is currently a GRU with hierarchical attention.
+The model is currently a GRU with hierarchical attention using pre-trained gloVe embeddings

 ## Next Steps
 Next steps:
-  1) add pre-trained embeddings (GloVe and ELmo)
+  1) add elMo embeddings
-  2) Create encoder-decoder network for extractive summarizatiotn
+  2) Create encoder-decoder network for extractive summarization
   3) Share parameters
+  4) Save metrics after each epoch
+  5) Include figure of model structure to readme
+  6) Write in ACL format

 ## Installation
 Python 3.6 is required and the dependences can be installed with: